calebjmatthews/cavern-havok-2/conceit.md

 ## Enchantments
 * Equipment can have an associated enchantment, which gives it a new passive or active effect.
 * Vampiric: Heal 1 after dealing damage.
-* Heavy: Slow priority, but +1 to Damage, Healing, Curse, or Blessing.
+* Heavy: Slow priority, but +2 to Damage or +1 to Healing, Curse, or Blessing.
 * Weightless: Fast priority.
-* Sturdy: 1 Defense to user.
+* Sturdy: 2 Defense to user.
+* Lacquered: 1 Shell to user.
-* Toxic: 1 Poison to target.
+* Venomous: 1 Venom to target.
 * Holy: 1 Regen to target.
+* Powerful: 1 Power to user.

 ## Adventuring
 * Broken up into several encounters, with more generic "chambers" in between that contain helpful or neutral characters.